masood09/jobs-scraper/README.md

 - Includes `__init__.py` and `__main__.py` files
 - Follows flake8 coding standards
 - Uses pyproject.toml for modern Python packaging
+- Includes comprehensive test suite

 ## Contributing

 1. Follow the coding conventions in `.flake8`
 2. Use the proper package structure
 3. Test imports work correctly with the new structure
+4. Write tests for new features and bug fixes
+5. Ensure all tests pass before submitting changes
-4. Update documentation when making changes
+6. Update documentation when making changes
+7. Follow the test-driven development approach